-Sage 100 (formerly MAS 90 and MAS 200) erp software offers a broad range of feature-rich modules to address individual needs.
-Available through on premises or online deployment options, Sage 100 cost-effectively combines financial operations and accounting, business intelligence, human resources, CRM, eBusiness, manufacturing and distribution, from the start, or when you need it.
+Sage 100 (formerly MAS 90 and MAS 200) software offers a broad range of feature-rich modules to address individual needs.
+Available through on-premises or online deployment options, Sage 100 cost-effectively combines financial operations and accounting, business intelligence, human resources, CRM, eBusiness, manufacturing, and distribution, from the start, or when you need it.

-Sage 300 (formerly Accpac) erp software provides an automation platform that connects the functional areas of your business such as accounting, distribution or warehouse, and manufacturing.
+Sage 300 (formerly Accpac) software provides an automation platform that connects the functional areas of your business such as accounting, distribution or warehouse, and manufacturing.
 Sage 300 software has evolved to also include sales, marketing, customer service, and business analytics—through business intelligence and real-time key performance indicator (KPI) dashboards.

 What is ERP?

 Enterprise Resource Planning (ERP) is a system that supports all of the business operations.
-It streamlines back-office processes and equips you with the visibility you need to make better, faster decisions.
+It streamlines back-office processes and equips you with the visibility you need to make better and faster decisions.
 The greatest advantage of an ERP system is the ability to see what is going on with your company as it happens.
-It is handy when you deal with high volume of business process.
+It is handy when you deal with a high volume of business process.
 With ERP software, your company can avoid inventory shortages or wasted time spent transferring files.